The Dilemma of St. Augustine Grass

 Preventing Chinch Bugs through Proper Lawn Maintenance

-One of the best ways to protect your turf from chinch bugs is practicing proper lawn maintenance.
-We provide this service for homeowners and businesses throughout the Dallas/Fort Worth area.
-Utilizing the best thatch-control and mowing techniques, we help your lawn thrive, and that enables you to avoid chinch bugs.
-We’ll also put your lawn on an appropriate fertilization schedule.
-It’s just one more way that we help to ensure that chinch bugs and other pests are kept away from your turf.
+Proper lawn maintenance is one of the best ways to protect your turf from chinch bugs.
+Our team provides this service for homeowners in the Tarrant County area.
+Utilizing the best thatch-control and mowing techniques, we help your lawn thrive and keep chinch bugs and other pests away.
+We’ll also put your lawn on an appropriate fertilization schedule, reducing the likelihood of chinch bugs in your turf.
+Call us at 817-684-4044 if you suspect a chinch bug problem in your lawn.